davidly/ntvcm/README.md

 above, but I can't vouch for more than that.
 Undocumented 8080 instructions are not implemented.

 Non-standard BDOS calls are added for sleeping for a specified number of milliseconds and to fetch and iterate through RSS feeds.
-On Linux, this creates dependencies on httplib.h from https://github.com/yhirose/cpp-httplib and openssl.
+On Linux and MacOS, this creates dependencies on httplib.h from https://github.com/yhirose/cpp-httplib and openssl.
 You must have these dependencies copied to your machine for NTVCM to build.
 Or, remove the RSS feature by changing NTVCM_RSS_SUPPORT to false in ntvcm.cxx.
+Then, remove -fopenmp -lssl -lcrypto from the make script.
+I've been unable to build on MacOS with RSS enabled.

 The two versions of Turbo Pascal and the apps they generate use a tiny fraction of Z80 instructions.
 It took a day to implement the instructions for Turbo Pascal, and three more days to implement the